A doctor examines a patient's hand

 Brachial Plexus Injury Treatments

 Your doctors will consider many factors -- including your injury type, severity, symptoms, and time since the injury occurred -- to create a customized treatment plan to meet your needs.
-Less severe brachial plexus injuries can heal with conservative treatment.
-Others may need surgery.
+Less severe brachial plexus injuries may heal with conservative treatment.
+More complex injuries that involved greater nerve damage may need surgery.

 Non-Surgical Treatments

-• Physical therapy and occupational therapy: Research shows that people with brachial plexus injuries who start physical and occupational therapy early have better overall outcomes whether or not surgery is needed.
+• Physical therapy and occupational therapy: Research shows that people with brachial plexus injuries who start physical and occupational therapy early have better overall outcomes, whether or not surgery is needed.
+This is because physical and occupational therapy help preserve joint mobility and strength.
 Our highly specialized outpatient rehabilitation program helps you preserve function in your arm and hand and prevent complications like contractures (when tendons shorten from lack of use) and joint stiffness.

 • Pain management: Medications, creams, and injections can reduce pain.